topic-embedded-products/meta-topic/README.md

 Include it by cloning git://github.com/openembedded/meta-openembedded.git and add the path to its "meta-oe" subdirectory to the conf/bblayers.conf list.

-# BOOT

-The simplest way to boot the resulting image is to place it on an SD card.
-The `scripts/partition-sd-card.sh` script formats an SD card so it can be used directly.
-This needs to be done only once for a card.
-The `install-to-sd...` scripts copy the required files to the card.
-You'll have to run these scripts as root, as they require low-level access to the SD card.

-To boot a Miami-Florida board, insert the SD card into the slot, set the jumpers on the miami to boot from SD (01010110) and switch on the power supply.

 # MPSoC PMU firmware